Bogdan016/Java-Projects/Snake/README.md

 ![Example](Example3.png)

-## Description
-The Snake Game is a classic and addictive arcade game where the player controls a snake to eat fruits and grow in size.
-The goal is to achieve the highest possible score without colliding with walls or the snake's own body.

 ## Features
 Intuitive and responsive controls.

 [//]: <> ( Increasing difficulty as the snake grows longer. )
 Fun and challenging gameplay for all ages.
-How to Play
-Starting the Game

 ## Launch the game application.
 [//]: <> (The game starts on the main menu screen.)